 Parents/ guardians of those children that will be attending our center will receive the following information:

-Every effort will be taken to encouraging physical distancing between children by spreading children out into different areas, staggering lunch and snack times and play times outside.
+Every effort will be taken to encourage physical distancing between children by spreading children out into different areas, staggering lunch and snack times and play times outside.

 We will avoid taking the children to community play grounds.
 Outdoor play at our own play area outside is encouraged in small groups.
-All equipment will be disinfected regularly.
+All equipment will be disinfected as needed.

 We will stagger meal and snack times to allow for safe physical distancing.